bruno-ponne/coding-the-past/_posts/2023-02-07-Linear-Models-in-R.md

 # Coding the Past: Linear Regression in R

-## 1. Preparing the data and performing an inner_join in R
+## 1. Join climate data and CO2 records using inner_join in R

 First, we will use the data prepared for the lesson ['Climate data visualization']({% post_url 2023-01-24-Historical-Weather-Data %}).
 Please, download it [here][1]